In the field of insurances, there are two important themes: Health Insurance and civil liabilty insurance.

-A civil liability insurance is an optional insurance.
+A civil or private liability insurance is an optional insurance.
 You are not required to have it, but it is recommended.
 Civil liability insurance covers the cost of all damages caused by accident.
 As it is available at down to €45 a year, this insurance can be save you a lot of money.

 Case example: You accidentally trip and knock down a vase, causing it to break.
 If you have civil liability insurance, the insurance covers the cost for repairing or replacing the vase.
 If you are not, you will have to pay for it yourself.